Practical Nursing diploma

 • Personal and work commitments in relation to assuming the demands of an applied academic program of studies.

-12. Valid driver’s licence: You are responsible for providing your own transportation to class, labs, and clinical agencies throughout the Fraser Health Authority.
+12. Valid driver’s licence (learner’s licence not acceptable): You are responsible for providing your own transportation to class, labs, and clinical agencies throughout the Fraser Health Authority.

 Students who do not meet these requirements might consider the Nursing Studies